jross365/LMStudio-Client/README.md

 I'm on the fence about **$CompletionURI** and **$ModelURI**.
 I think it would be convenient and "clean" in a small way.
 The temptation to reduce a whole bunch of duplicate API endpoint paths into a couple variables and parameter names is strong, but I have more important problems to solve at the moment.

-**✅** Oh yeah, I restored the fragmentation rfunctionality to the **Invoke-LMStream** function.
+**✅** Oh yeah, I restored the fragmentation functionality to the **Invoke-LMStream** function.
 It turns out to be a problem with models that seem to "struggle" with assembling and returning the words.
 It wasn't my code, it wasn't the computer, it's the model and web server software.

 (_Something they could do with LM Studio to improve the web server would be to moderate the stream output speed to be slightly slower than the average of all received characters in a burst.
 Sounds easy but it's hard to do, but it would make the output slower but less "jittery"_).

 (_Alternatively, I could do it myself, from the front-end_).

-⬜️ I also forgot to implement the "**Greeting**" property in the **$Global:LMVars**.
+**✅** I also forgot to implement the "**Greeting**" property in the **$Global:LMVars**.
 Whoops, I'll do that tomorrow.

 ---